 During 2012 - 2013, the Council’s dedicated Fraud Team investigated over 496 cases of suspected fraud.
 96 cases were either prosecuted or sanctioned.and £297,584 of fraudulent Housing and Council Tax Benefit overpayments were identified.

 Several of the cases that were prosecuted for Benefit Fraud received suspended prison sentences, community punishment orders, conditional discharges and fines imposed by the Courts.

 Types of Housing Benefit and Council Tax Support Fraud

 Not telling us about your partner when you first make a claim, or not letting us know when your partner moves in during your claim.

 - Undeclared earnings:

-Not telling us about any employment you, or your partner, undertake either when you first make your claim or any employment that started during your claim.
+Not telling us about any employment you, or your partner, either have when you first make your claim or start during your claim.